igorline/slither_wiki/Detector-Documentation.md

 * Confidence: `High`

 ### Description
-Constant state variable should be declared constant to save gas.
+Constant state variables should be declared constant to save gas.

 ### Recommendation
-Add the `constant` attributes to the state variables that never change.
+Add the `constant` attributes to state variables that never change.

-## Public function that could be declared as external
+## Public function that could be declared external
 ### Configuration
 * Check: `external-function`
 * Severity: `Optimization`